It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 If not, then it will later.

-Even if he was not an Islamist extremist, he wouldn't have been able to keep the pilot out of the cockpit if not for the extra security due to terrorism.
+Even if the co-pilot is not, was not a jihadist, even if he was not an Islamist extremist, he wouldn't have been able to keep the pilot out of the cockpit if not for the extra security due to terrorism.

-So you could say, whether this guy was a jihadist or not, that terrorism played a role in the crash, because it's terrorism that makes it impossible to get into that cockpit once you lock that door.
+So you could say, whether this guy was a jihadist or not, that terrorism played a role in the crash.

 It's to keep the bad actors out of there.

-In this case, the door was locked by the bad actor to keep the good guy out.
+In this case, the door was locked by the bad actor to keep the good guy out, all because of our efforts to fight terrorism.

 The guy does not have to have been a jihadist for there to have been a terrorist component to this.

-And that component is the reason why that door was locked, and impenetrably so.
+And that component is the reason why that door was locked and impenetrably so.

 Just in this case, it kept the good guy out and the bad guy in.

-Look, Ben Affleck was speaking before the Senate because he's got an organization called Eastern Congo Initiative.
+And look, Ben Affleck was speaking before the Senate because he's got an organization called Eastern Congo Initiative.

 He's trying to transform the coffee industry in Congo, and that's why he's brought up there as an expert on training soldiers and so forth to protect his coffee beans.